wesley-dean/publish_container/README.md

       custom_registry: 'registry.example.com'
 ```

-All of the inputs are optional.
-That said, if none of the inputs are set, the
+All of the registry-specific inputs are optional.
+That said, if none of the
-action will build the image and tag it, but it will not publish the image.
+registry inputs are set, the action will build the image and tag it, but it
+will not publish the image.
 It'll just eat your billing minutes.
+I
-I recommend against that.
+recommend against that.

 ### Inputs